dotnet/runtime/docs/design/features/native-hosting.md

 * `host_context_handle` - handle to the initialized host context.
 * `type` - the type of runtime functionality requested
   * `hdt_load_assembly_and_get_function_pointer` - entry point which loads an assembly (with dependencies) and returns function pointer for a specified static method.
 See below for details (Loading managed components)
+  * `hdt_get_function_pointer` - entry-point which finds a managed method and returns a function pointer to it.
+See below for details.
   * `hdt_com_activation`, `hdt_com_register`, `hdt_com_unregister` - COM activation entry-points - see [COM activation](https://github.com/dotnet/runtime/tree/master/docs/design/features/COM-activation.md) for more details.
   * `hdt_load_in_memory_assembly` - IJW entry-point - see [IJW activation](https://github.com/dotnet/runtime/tree/master/docs/design/features/IJW-activation.md) for more details.
   * `hdt_winrt_activation` - removed WinRT activation entry-point.
 This delegate is not supported for .NET 5 or newer.
 * `delegate` - when successful, the native function pointer to the requested runtime functionality.

 In .NET Core 3.0 the function only works if `hostfxr_initialize_for_runtime_config` was used to initialize the host context.
 In .NET 5 the function also works if `hostfxr_initialize_for_dotnet_command_line` was used to initialize the host context.
-And it will also work if `host_context_handle` is specified as `nullptr` in which case it will operate on the first context created.
+Also for .NET 5 it will only be allowed to request `hdt_get_function_pointer` on a context initialized via `hostfxr_initialize_for_dotnet_command_line`, all other runtime delegates will not be supported in this case.

 ### Cleanup